-If we fail to satisfy applicable listing standards, our common stock may be delisted from the Nasdaq Capital Market.\
+If we fail to satisfy applicable listing standards, our common stock may be delisted from the Nasdaq Capital Market.

 Our ability to publicly or privately sell equity securities and the liquidity of our common stock could be adversely affected if we are delisted from The Nasdaq Capital Market or if we are unable to transfer our listing to another stock market.
-On May 5, 2021, we were notified by The Nasdaq Stock Market LLC, or Nasdaq, that we were in breach of Listing Rule 5450(b)(2)(A), or the Market Value Rule, for continued listing on The Nasdaq Capital Market because the market value of our listed securities for 30 consecutive business days had been less than \$35 million.
-In accordance with Nasdaq Listing Rule 5810(c)(3)(C), we have until November 1, 2021, to regain compliance with the Market Value Rule.
-To regain compliance, the market value of our listed securities must close at \$35 million or more for a minimum of 10 consecutive business days any time prior to November 1, 2021.
+On May 5, 2021, we were notified by The Nasdaq Stock Market LLC ("Nasdaq"), that we were in breach of Listing Rule 5450(b)(2)(A), for continued listing on The Nasdaq Capital Market because the market value of our listed securities for 30 consecutive business days had been less than \$35 million.
+On December 10, 2021, we were notified by Nasdaq that we had regained compliance with Listing Rule 5550(b)(1), which requires stockholders' equity of at least \$2.5 million for continued listing of our common stock.
+Accordingly, we regained compliance with the continued listing requirements of The Nasdaq Capital Market.

+Although we were able to regain compliance with the continued listing requirements of The Nasdaq Capital Market, we cannot assure you that we will be able to do so in the future.
 If our common stock is delisted by Nasdaq, it could lead to a number of negative implications, including an adverse effect on the price of our common stock, increased volatility in our common stock, reduced liquidity in our common stock, the loss of federal preemption of state securities laws and greater difficulty in obtaining financing.